K0986/freefire-discord-bot/README.md

 Replace `<uid>` with the Free Fire player's UID you want to send likes to.

 ## Features
-- Embedded messages for better presentation
+- Embedded messages for better presentation with thumbnail images
 - Error handling and logging
 - Automatic reconnection on failure
 - Status updates for each request